bertilmuth/being/README.md

 The `:id` part of the URL will be replaced by the string that you supplied in your GET request.
 That's how you can change the name.

 Where does the response *Hello, Joe!* come from?
-It's defined in the `responseMessage()` method of your aggregate's behavior in the service implementation.
+It's defined in the `responseToGet()` method of your aggregate's behavior in the service implementation.
 [Take a peek](https://github.com/bertilmuth/being-samples/blob/main/greetuser/greetuser-impl/src/main/java/org/requirementsascode/being/greetuser/impl/GreetUserBehavior.java), if you want to.
 We'll come back to it.

 The class of the response must also be listed in the `outgoingMessageTypes()`.

 ### POSTing a command to the aggregate
 To change *Hello* do a different greeting, you need to send a POST request to the same address.
 Its JSON body must contain a `@type` property with the simple class name of a command, e.g. `ChangeGreetingText`.
-All commands must be listed by the `incomingMessageTypes()` method of the service interface.
+All commands must be listed by the `commandTypes()` method of the service interface.

 Example: To change the greeting text from *Hello, Joe!* to *Hi, Joe!*, send the following POST request: